 massage lymphatic techniques utilized in our office, please click the

 title above.
 This technique was developed by Dr. Bruno Chikly and is very efficient and specific to what the therapist feels in the client's lymphatic system.
 Manual Lymph Drainage (MLD), a Vodder technique, may be also used by some LymphWorks therapists.
 MLD tends to be more structured and generalized.
+These lymphatic specific techniques can often be applied through light level clothing such as yoga pants and t-shirts.

 Fort Collins deep tissue massage works the muscles to release tension in the body.
 It is usually appropriate for chronic tension and pain patterns.
 Deep tissue massage is done with slow strokes and concentrated "appropriate" to deep pressure on the tense area to remove toxins, break up adhesions, loosen muscles and realign your body.